Group Testing with Prior Statistics: Main Results

+Non-adaptive algorithms require the testing procedure to be fixed in advance.
+Therefore they may use more number of tests than adaptive algorithms, but the advantage is that the tests can be done in parallel, which is convenient for hardware design.

-In our non-adaptive algorithms, we represent the tests as a $T\times \np$ Boolean matrix \textit{group-testing matrix} $M$.
-Each row of $M$ corresponds to a measurement, and each column corresponds to a single item to be tested.
-In this way the population vector $\ivt$ and the result vector $\rvt$ satisfy: $\rvt=M \ivt^\intercal.$
+For the design of our non-adaptive algorithms, we represent the tests as a $T\times n$ Boolean matrix \textit{group-testing matrix} $\mathbf{M}\in\{0,1\}^{T\times n}$.
+Each row of $\mathbf{M}$ corresponds to a measurement, and each column corresponds to a single item to be tested.
+In this way, we have the the population vector $\ivt\in\{0,1\}^n$ and the result vector $\rvt\in\{0,1\}^T$ satisfy